ftCLI/FoundryTools-CLI/README.md

                                   both tables.
   -cff, --fix-cff                 Replaces the string in the CFF table.
   -ex, --exclude-namerecord INTEGER RANGE
-                                  Name IDs to ignore.
-The specified name IDs won't be changed.
-This option can be repeated (example: -ex 3 -ex 5 -ex 6...).
+                                  NameIDs to ignore.
+The specified nameIDs
+                                  won't be changed.
+This option can be repeated multiple times (for example: -ex 3 -ex 5 -ex 6).
+[0<=x<=32767] -o, --output-dir DIRECTORY      Specify the directory where output files are to be saved.
+If output_dir doesn't exist, will be created.
-                                  [0<=x<=32767]
-  -o, --output-dir DIRECTORY      The output directory where the output files
-                                  are to be created.
-If it doesn't exist, will be created.
 If not specified, files are saved to the same folder.
+  --recalc-timestamp              Keep the original font 'modified' timestamp
+                                  (head.modified) or set it to current time.
-  --recalc-timestamp              By default, original head.modified value is
+                                  By default, original timestamp is kept.
-                                  kept when a font is saved.
-Use this switch to set head.modified timestamp to current
-                                  time.
-  --no-overwrite                  By default, modified files are overwritten.
+  --no-overwrite                  Overwrite existing output files or save them
-                                  Use this switch to save them to a new file (numbers are appended at the end of file name).
+                                  to a new file (numbers are appended at the end of file name).
+By default, files are overwritten.
-  --help                          Show this message and exit.
 ```

 ### ftcli names lang-help
-Usage: `ftcli names lang-help`

-Prints available languages that can be used with the 'set-name' and 'del-names' commands.
+Prints available languages that can be used with the `set-name` and `del-names` commands.

+    ftcli names lang-help

 The command will produce the following output:
 ```